dakusui/jcunit/README.md

 'ConstraintManagerBase' is a helper class that makes it easy to implement a ConstraintManager.
 All that you need is overriding 'boolean check(Tuple)' method.
+In case the passed tuple violates your constraints, make it return false.
-Since a test case is passed as a tuple, you need to use 'get' method of it.
+A test case is passed as a tuple, you need to use 'get' method of it to retrieve the value (level) of it.

 "a", "b", or "c" are the names of the fields annotated with '@FactorField'.
 JCUnit accesses them using 'reflection' techniques of Java.
 JCUnit avoids using tuples for which check method of the specified constraint manager returns 'false'.

 ## Tip 5: Writing test cases for error handling (negative tests)
 That being said, handling errors appropriately is another concern.
-A program must complain of invalid parameters in an appropriate way, if given.
+A program must complain of invalid parameters in an appropriate way.
 And this characteristic is another aspect of software under test to be tested.

 You can do it by overriding 'getViolations' method of a constraint manager and switching the verification procedures based on a test's 'sub-identifier'.